-To write from men’s perspective and to educate the next generation to love others, both writers choose to compare women, especially the mother, to the earth/land to glorify their greatness in bravely face traumas as well as struggle to live without being defeated by ill-fated life with love.
-And most significant, their universal love towards others like the earth/land rather than simply towards those she beloved.
-In describing the purpose of creating the novel, Mo Yan once stated that his intention was “to explore the essence of humanity, to glorify the mother, and to link maternity and earth in a symbolic representation” (Rong Cai, 2004: 160).
-In referring to the soil in To the End of the Land, Grossman employed a rhetoric use of personification of “she”: “[Ora] realized with horror: Maybe I’m preparing her for him, so she’ll know how to take care of him” (p141).
-The feminization of the earth indicates the combination of women and land/earth.
+To write from men’s perspectives and to educate the next generation to love others, both writers choose to compare women, especially the mother, to the earth to venerate them for bravely enduring trauma as well as struggling to live undefeated by fate and love; most significantly, they are glorified for their universal love towards others, like the earth, rather than just their own loved ones.
+Explaining why he wrote the novel, Mo Yan related that his intention was “to explore the essence of humanity, to glorify the mother, and to link maternity and earth in a symbolic representation” (Rong Cai, 2004: 160).
+In referring to the soil in To the End of the Land, Grossman employed a rhetoric use of personification of “she” in reference to Ora: “She realized with horror: Maybe I’m preparing her for him, so she’ll know how to take care of him” (141).
+The feminization of the earth implies the combination of woman and land.

-In the Chapter “Sprüche und Pfeile” of his Götzen-Dämmerung oder Wie man mit dem Hammer philosophiert (1889), Friedrich Wilhelm Nietzsche wrote his famous statement of “Was mich nicht umbringt, macht mich starker [What does not kill me makes me stronger]”.
-To a great extent, this exactly describes the reason why women, especially the mother, deserve glorification: as long as they are not defeated by traumatic experiences, they will maintain their kindness.
-And this can be regarded as the education principle of both mothers in the novels.
+Nietzsche famously wrote in his 1889 Twilight of the Idols: “What does not kill me makes me stronger.”
+This is exactly why women, especially mothers, deserve to be revered.
+As long as they are not defeated by their traumatic experiences, they sustain their kindness.
+This is the educative principle both mothers in the novels demonstrate.

-The mother in the Chinese novel, having experienced numerous unfortunates and unfair treatments from both ordinary life and wars, still educate her son to be “a man who stands up to piss” (p523).
-The mother’s tragical life began since her marrying into the Shangguan family: maltreated by her husband, suffering from the humiliation of being raped, encountering the loss of her beloved--first the priest Marlow, then her daughters, and her grandchildren; however, she always held the kind heart, loving as the earth.
-When the village bully Fang Shixian, who had accused the mother of theft and had slapped her, bloodying her nose when she denied the accusation, was almost drown in a pond with the freezing wind and the ice on the ground, the mother was the only one who helped (Chapter Six 8, p494-495).
+Shangguan Lu, having endured numerous unfortunate and unjust experiences in both ordinary life and during war time, still educates her son to be “a man who stands up to piss” (523).
+This mother’s tragic life begins when she marries into the Shangguan family.
+She is maltreated by her husband, is humiliatingly raped, and loses people she loves: Marlow the priest, her daughters, and her grandchildren.
+Despite all of this, she sustains her kind heart and love of the earth.
+When the village bully, Fang Shixian, who has previously accused the mother of theft and bloodied her nose when she denied his accusation, almost drowns in an ice-cold pond, the mother is the only one who helps him (494–495).